 Things to know

 As mentioned the pink beach is not as private as Lombok’s other beaches as it is a very popular tourist spot.
 The beach has an entrance fee of 50,000 IDR (2.91€) which is rare for Lombok but is still worth the visit.
 The vibrance of the pink of the sand depends on the time of day.
 In the morning the pink is more bright and vibrant and it gets less as the day goes on.
 Keep this in mind when planning your drive over.

 Indonesia is a waterfall paradise and Lombok holds some of the best.
 The waterfalls in Lombok are huge and untouched by tourism and exploring them feels like a jungle adventure.
 The waterfalls in Bali are also beautiful but they don’t hold the same untouched and raw feeling that the ones in Lombok have.

-The next stop on this itinerary is the Gili Islands which also located in Northern Lombok.
+The next stop on this itinerary is the Gili Islands which is also located in Northern Lombok.
 Therefore, it is best to pack your bags and move to a new accommodation in Northern Lombok to avoid traveling back and forth the next day.

 Best Places to Stay in Northern Lombok

 The best place to stay in Northern Lombok is Mataram.
 This town offers the perfect base for trekking the waterfalls and then visiting the famous Gili Islands the next day.